 And lastly, my own anxiousness that has come from an unknown place regarding alcohol.
 How I feel when people close to me are intoxicated.
 I feel angry and frustrated that they couldn’t control themselves and annoyed that I must deal with the aftermath.

 I know it must seem like I don’t know how to have a good time but I can have a good time without alcohol.
 I drink sometimes but with caution.
-I don’t blame those who become alcoholics, we are surrounded by a culture that promotes alcohol left, right and centre.
+I don’t blame those who suffer from alcoholism, we are surrounded by a culture that promotes alcohol left, right and centre.

 All I can say is that it destroys lives and everyone should think before they drink.